amouiche/qnap_mtd_resize_for_bullseye/README.md

-# QNAP partitions resize for kirkwood devices.
+# QNAP partitions resize for kirkwood devices on Debian (Bullseye, Bookworm)

-As [explained by Martin Michlmayr](https://www.cyrius.com/debian/kirkwood/qnap/ts-219/upgrade/), Debian bullseye support on kirkwood QNAP devices was dropped due to [mainly] the limited size of the Kernel partition (2MB).
+As [explained by Martin Michlmayr](https://www.cyrius.com/debian/kirkwood/qnap/ts-219/upgrade/), since Debian bullseye support on kirkwood QNAP devices was dropped due to [mainly] the limited size of the Kernel partition (2MB).

+Indeed:

-Indeed, Bullseye current kernel image (vmlinuz-5.10.0-8-marvell) is 2445216 bytes long (2.3MB)
+- Bullseye standard kernel image (eg. vmlinuz-5.10.0-8-marvell) is 2445216 bytes long (2.3MiB).

+- Bookworm (eg. vmlinuz-6.1.0-9-marvell ) is 2678784 bytes (2.55MiB)

 In addition, partition for initrd is also limited (9MB) which may lead to space issues.